Freshman Scholarships

 MUWAA Legacy Scholarship

-• Student’s complete résumé, including academic achievements, extracurricular activities, and work and volunteer activities;
+• Student’s complete résumé, including academic achievements, extracurricular activities, and work and volunteer activities

 • Letter of recommendation from a high school teacher or counselor.

-Legacy Scholarship Application
+Alumni Association Scholarship Application

 Out-of-State Students